-This section is a practical guide to editing the boot options on a computer running Windows 10, Windows 8, Windows Server 2012, Windows 7, or Windows Server 2008.
+This section is a practical guide to editing the boot options on a computer running Windows Server 2008, Windows Server 2012, or Windows 7 or later.
 It suggests a step-by-step procedure for customizing the basic elements of boot options.

 This section describes a method of using BCDEdit, a tool included with the operating system.
 For information about BCDEdit command syntax, type bcdedit /? or bcdedit /?
 TOPICS in a Command Prompt window.
-See BCD Boot Options Reference for more information.
+See BCDEdit Options Reference for more information.

 For help on editing boot entry parameters to enable and disable Windows features, see Using Boot Parameters.

 To configure operating system features in boot options:

 Add a new boot entry for the operating system by copying an existing boot entry from the same operating system.

 Change the friendly name of the newly created boot entry so that you can identify it in the boot menu.

 Add parameters to the boot entry that enable and configure Windows features.